sevagas/macro_pack/README.md

 * Self decoding VBA
 * MS Office persistance
 * Trojan existing MS Office documents
+* Lateral movement using DCOM objects
 * Anti-debug using http://seclists.org/fulldisclosure/2017/Mar/90

 For now I do not plan to release or sell this pro version however if you are really interrested I can share pro binary in the next case:
-* You resolve one or more opened issue (bug or enhancement) + I need to know your real identity
+* You significally contribute to macro\_pack on GitHub + I need to know your identity